 - Banteay Srei - This temple is located about 20 kilometers north of Angkor.
 The name means “Citadel of the Women” and the name refers to the size and delicacy of the decoration in the complex.
 Unlike the major sites at Angkor, this was not a royal temple.
 There is exquisite decorative carving in pink sandstone, and the miniature proportions are a major highlight of Banteay Srei.

 - East Mebon – A huge baray surrounded this temple complex during its prime.
 Because it was surrounded by water and was like an island, there was no need for enclosures and moats that became customary for temples in Angkor.
-East Mebon has five towers, and climbing the central platform to the towers and checking out the intricate stonework.
+East Mebon has five towers, and make sure to climb the central platform to the towers and check out the intricate stonework.

-- Pre Rup – About 500 meters south of the East Baray lies Pre Rup, built by Rajendravarman as his capital after re-establishing Angkor after taking over as king.
+- Pre Rup – About 500 meters south of the East Baray lies Pre Rup, built by Rajendravarman as his capital after re-establishing Angkor once he took over as king.
 Pre Rup was at the center of a city that has long since vanished.
 You can climb the steep steps up to the three tiers of the pyramid.

-- Preah Ko (Sacred Bull) – This is the first temple to be built in the ancient city of Hariharalaya.
-It resides about 15 kilometers south-east of the main temples at Angkor.
+- Preah Ko (Sacred Bull) – This was the first temple to be built in the ancient city of Hariharalaya.
+It lies about 15 kilometers southeast of the main temples at Angkor.
 Today, there are six small brick towers that sit atop a sandstone base.